harrisonlab/phytophthora_rubi/README.md

 Gene prediction was performed using Braker1.

-First, RNAseq data was aligned to P. fragariae genomes.
+First, RNAseq data was aligned to P. rubi genomes.

 qc of RNA seq data was performed as part of sequencing the 10300 genome: